Friedl caps Reds comeback with hit in 7-6 win over Rangers

 Ezequiel Duran had three hits for the Rangers, who had won six of seven, seven of nine and and 10 of 13 while climbing into first place.

 Nathan Eovaldi tied his season highs with six innings and seven strikeouts.
 Eovaldi allowed six hits and four runs — three earned — with one walk.
-He also hit a batter.
+He also hit Friedl right after walking India to open the Reds’ three-run third inning that let them back in the game, setting up Spencer Steer’s two-run triple, the first of his career.

+“It was great to see some balls fall,” Steer said.
+“That’s been the story lately.
+Even when we have hit the balls hard, they were catching them.
+I hit the triple well.
+I knew I had to run my butt off.
+I saw he almost caught it.
+I didn’t realize it was that close.
+I honestly thought I hit it better.
+We’ve been going through a tough stretch.
+Tonight even though it was 5-1, the energy was still there.”

+“It’s tough,” the right-handed Rangers pitcher said of the control issues.
+“I’m missing arm side, which is unusual for me.
+I’m usually down and away.
+I don’t know what is.
+We’re up 5-1 and I let team back in the game.
+It started with that leadoff walk.
+We definitely scored enough runs to win the game.”

 The Reds scored more runs than they had during the losing streak.